aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/svgsaveoptions/_index.md

 ```

-which worksheet should be exported.
+Gets which worksheet should be exported.
 If the value is -1, the active worksheet will be exported.

 **Returns:**
 int